lukik45/data-vis-world-indicators/README.md

 # data-vis-world-indicators
+This is a reproducible data analysis in the form of Rmarkdown.

-The set of visualizations created for Data Visualization laboratories at PUT
+Created for Data Visualization laboratories at PUT